TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ![Vite React template homepage](https://cdn.statically.io/gh/TheOdinProject/curriculum/73199c4e9e43e8d87f8759e026c13b63fcfe73c7/react/introduction/setting_up_a_react_environment/imgs/vite_react_homepage.png)

 Congratulations!
 You've created your first React app.
 You can now exit out of the dev server (<kbd>Ctrl</kbd> + <kbd>C</kbd>) and `cd` into your project directory.
-You can start the dev server any time within the project directory by running npm run dev.
+You can start the dev server any time within the project directory by running `npm run dev`.

 To link your local project directory to a GitHub repo, create a new **empty** repo on GitHub then follow the instructions in the new repo's page to connect it to your local project directory.